LinggarM/TheAvengersHeroes/README.md

 # TheAvengersHeroes

 ## About The Project
-This is an android application that made for the final project submission for **"Belajar Membuat Aplikasi Android Untuk Pemula" (Android for Beginners)** course on Dicoding (2021).
+This is an android application that made for the final project submission of **"Belajar Membuat Aplikasi Android Untuk Pemula" (Android for Beginners)** course on Dicoding (2021).
 This application shows a list of Heroes that become the members of **The Avengers** along with the information for each heroes.

 This project is almost similar with my other project **[IndonesianCollege](https://github.com/LinggarM/IndonesianCollege)** except this project is using **Kotlin** as the programming language and use more libraries.